goblint/bench/TAIA-test-automation-for-incremental-analysis/clang-mutations/README.md

 ## Cloning the repository
  - There are two alternatives for getting the repository

-RECOMENDED: You can clone the **Fork** with all the additional checks and options ready:
+RECOMMENDED: You can clone the **Fork** with all the additional checks and options ready:
 `git clone https://github.com/J2000A/llvm-project.git`

 For creating all the checks and options by yourself clone the **Official Clang Repository**: